dfelinto/blender-manual/manual/3d_interaction/sketching/converting_to_geometry.rst

 .. warning::

-   FIXME - warning body below

    All those "timing" options need :guilabel:`Link Stroke` to be enabled - else they would not make much sense!

 .. warning::

-   FIXME - warning body below

    Please note that if you use this tool with older grease pencil's strokes (i.e. some without any timing data), you will only have a subset of those options available (namely, only linear progression along the curve over a specified range of frames).

 :guilabel:`Timing Mode`